To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Akoma Hound Heater Dog House Furnace

-This heater is a safe option you can mount to a wall in your dog house.
+This heater is a safe option you can mount to a wall in your dog’s house.
 It has no sharp edges, won’t burn your dog, and has a protective, chew-resistant, heavy-duty stainless steel spring covering the entire cord.
 The Hound Heater heats up to a 75 cubic foot dog house but is effective for smaller dog houses too.
-It adjusts from 30°-100°F.
+It adjusts from 30°-100°F. Be sure to inspect it regularly to make sure there are no concerns.
+You might also consider adding a smoke detector to the structure.

 K&H Pet Products Lectro-Soft Outdoor Heated Pet Bed

 This outdoor heated pet bed is thermostatically controlled to automatically respond to temperature changes to warm to your pet’s normal body temperature.
 It’s made of soft orthopedic foam and comes with a fleece cover.
 It has a 5-1/2 foot steel-wrapped cord, is only 60 watts, and has been tested and certified to exceed USA/CA electrical safety standards.
-Available in various sizes.
+It is wise to inspect this device regularly to make sure it is holding up and remains safe.
+It is available in various sizes.

 K&H Pet Products Self-Warming Pet Crate Pad

-This self-warming pad provides warmth without the cords.
+This self-warming pad provides warmth without the cords and related safety concerns.
 The material captures your pet’s body heat and radiates the warmth back to your pet.
 It has a soft microfleece top for comfort and a non-slip bottom for stability.
 It’s machine-washable and comes in six sizes.

 Are you handy and have wood saws?
 Here are the basic steps involved in building your own dog house.